Kit Advice

 • Boots

 If you are buying new boots, it is preferable to take fabric waterproof boots on your expedition.
 This is because they are much easier to maintain than other types of boots and they also require less breaking in before departure.
-Though do not underestimate this, they do need to be worn lots before you leave if you wish to have a good and successful trip.
-The boots should offer good ankle support and have decent tread on the soles.
-You cannot trek in approach style shoes in Nepal.
+Do not underestimate this, they need to be worn lots before you leave if you wish to have a good and successful trip.
+Your boots should offer good ankle support and have decent tread on the soles.

 Different foot shapes will need different kinds of boot so we cannot recommend one make over another.
 When you try your boots on, make sure that you kick your heel right against the back before you tie the laces, then walk around and up and down a slope (most good outdoor shops have this facility).
 If your toes touch the end of the boots when you are going downhill, they will give you a lot of pain on steep hill descents.
 Equally, if your heel lifts too much when walking, the boots are too big, and you will soon develop blisters.